billgraham5/cml-exabgp/README.md

  	```
  	git clone https://github/w4rfc/cml-exabgp/exabgp.conf
  	```
- 	Note:  Carefully coordinate the next-hop defined in smash-route.py and the IP addressing used in exabgp.conf so that routes not hidden by downstream devices under test.
+ 	Note:  Carefully coordinate the next-hop defined in smash-route.py and the IP addressing used in exabgp.conf so that routes not hidden by downstream devices under test due to an invalid next-hop.

-7. Generate the exabgp enviornment configuration file and copy the output to /usr/local/etc/exabgp/exabgp.env.
+7. Generate the exabgp environment configuration file and copy the output to /usr/local/etc/exabgp/exabgp.env.

 	```
  	exabgp --fi